Orland0x/Whiptail/README.md

 We therefore propose a forecasting DAO to take advantage of this fact which would work as follows: A group of forecasters all create forecasts for an event and send them to a smart contract.
 The overall forecast would be the average of all the individuals forecasts.
 This forecast could then be used to make money in prediction markets or sold off to 3rd parties such as hedge funds, profits would then be distributed to the forecasters through another smart contract.

+### Motivation and Philosophy

 We believe that the true value of forecasting goes far beyond point estimates of events.
-In fact the most value lies in the full distribution (more specifically, a posterior distribution - for the bayesian inclined readers) over event outcomes and not just the most likely outcome.
+In fact the most value lies in the full distribution (more specifically, a posterior distribution - for the bayesian inclined readers) over event outcomes and not just point prediction that represents the single most likely outcome (which would be the modal value of the curve).
+An example shown below is from the forecast aggregation site Metaculus for predicting the gas price 1 week after the heavily anticipted Ethereum update EIP-1559.

 ![alt text](https://github.com/orlandothefraser/Whiptail/blob/main/media/metaculusgaspred.png)

+A modal value of about 30 gwei is predicted by the forecasters but what is more interesting is the long tail on the right of the distribution.
+This shows that the forecasters assign non-negligible probabilities to gas prices that are far from the point prediction of 30.
+This tail information is in many contexts far more valuable than the peak.
+For example, if you are a protocol that has smart contracts which depend on the gas price remaining below 100, having an estimate on the likelihood of it exceeding 100 would be immensely valuable.

 ### Reputation Score Accumulation